 Many people, particularly those with Affordable Care Act plans, get payment help with their monthly premiums.
 These are called advance premium tax credits, or subsidies.

-Subsidies can reduce your premium, or even lower it to $0 per month.
+Subsidies can reduce your premium, or even cover the payment entirely.
 Your eligibility for a subsidy depends on your income, while the exact amount of your subsidy is determined by the plans available in your area.
 Once you know your income, you can search for local plans to find your correct subsidy.

 There are other ways to get payment help from nonprofits, local governments, and hospitals.
 And those with low monthly incomes may have easy access to Medicaid, which is another way to stay insured for minimal to no premiums.